Octopus v3: Technical Report for On-device Sub-billion Multimodal AI Agent: Model evaluation

 \section{Model evaluation}

-In this section, we present the results of our model and compare them with the outcomes achieved by integrating the GPT-4V model and GPT-4 \cite{achiam2023gpt,brown2020language,radford2019language,radford2018improving}.
-For this comparison, we initially employ GPT-4V (\textit{gpt-4-turbo}) to process image information.
-Subsequently, this extracted data is utilized within the GPT-4 framework (\textit{gpt-4-turbo-preview}), incorporating all functional description into the context and applying few-shot learning to enhance performance.
+In this section, we present the results of our model and compare them with the outcomes achieved by combining the GPT-4V and GPT-4 models \cite{achiam2023gpt,brown2020language,radford2019language,radford2018improving}.
+For this comparison, we first employ GPT-4V (\textit{gpt-4-turbo}) to process the image information.
+The extracted information is then used within the GPT-4 framework (\textit{gpt-4-turbo-preview}), incorporating all functional descriptions into the context and applying few-shot learning to enhance performance.
 In our demonstration, we convert 10 commonly used smartphone APIs into functional tokens and evaluate their performance, as detailed in the subsequent sections.

-It is important to note that while only 10 functional tokens are showcased in this paper, the model can be trained with a broader array of tokens to create a more versatile AI agent.
-Our findings indicate that our model, equipped with less than \textbf{1B} parameters, performs comparably to the combination of GPT-4V and GPT-4 model as multimodal AI agent for selected APIs.
+It is important to note that although only 10 functional tokens are showcased in this paper, the model can be trained with a broader array of tokens to create a more versatile AI agent.
+Our findings indicate that our model, with fewer than \textbf{1B} parameters, performs comparably to the combination of GPT-4V and GPT-4 as a multimodal AI agent for the selected APIs.

 Furthermore, the scalability of our model allows for the inclusion of a wide range of functional tokens, enabling the creation of highly specialized AI agents tailored to specific domains or use cases.
 This adaptability makes our approach particularly valuable in industries such as healthcare, finance, and customer service, where AI-driven solutions can significantly enhance efficiency and user experience.